-It is simply a boolean expression that has a condition or expression checks if the condition returns true or false.
+It is merely a Boolean expression that has a condition or expression checks if the condition returns true or false.
 If it is true, the program does not do anything, and it moves to the next line of code.
 But if it is false, it raises an AssertionError exception with an optional error message.

-he main task of assertions is to inform the developers about unrecoverable errors in the program like "file not found", and it is right to say that assertions are internal self-checks for the program.
-They work by declaring some conditions as impossible in your code.
-If one of the conditions does not hold, that means there is a bug in the program.
+The main task of assertions is to inform the developers about unrecoverable errors in the program like "file not found", and it is right to say that assertions are internal self-checks for the program.
+It is the most essential for the testing or quality assurance in any application development area.
+The syntax of the assert keyword is given below.

 Why Assertion is used

 It is a debugging tool, and its primary task is to check the condition.
-If it finds that condition is true, it moves to the next line of code, and If not then stops all its operations and throws an error.
+If it finds that the condition is true, it moves to the next line of code, and If not, then stops all its operations and throws an error.
 It points out the error in the code.

 Where Assertion in Python used